Preference: Economics

 In economics and other social sciences, preference refers to the set of assumptions related to ordering some alternatives, based on the degree of happiness, satisfaction, gratification, morality, enjoyment, or utility they provide.
-The concept of preferences is used in post-World War II neoclassical economics to provide observable evidence in relation to people’s actions.
+The concept of preferences is used in post-World War II neoclassical economics to provide observable evidence in relation to people's actions.
 These actions can be described by Rational Choice Theory, where individuals make decisions based on rational preferences which are aligned with their self-interests in order to achieve an optimal outcome.

-For a preference to be rational, it must satisfy the axioms of transitivity and completeness.
+Consumer preference, or consumers' preference for particular brands over identical products and services, is an important notion in the psychological influence of consumption.
+Consumer preferences have three properties: completeness, transitivity and non-satiation.
+For a preference to be rational, it must satisfy the axioms of transitivity and Completeness (statistics).
 The first axiom of transitivity refers to consistency between preferences, such that if x is preferred to y and y is preferred to z, then x has to be preferred to z.
-The second axiom of completeness describes that a relationship must exist between two options, such that x must be preferred to y or y must be preferred to x.
+The second axiom of completeness describes that a relationship must exist between two options, such that x must be preferred to y or y must be preferred to x, or is indifferent between them.
 For example, if I prefer sugar to honey and honey to sweetener then I must prefer sugar to sweetener to satisfy transitivity and I must have a preference between the items to satisfy completeness.
 Under the axiom of completeness, an individual cannot lack a preference between any two options.

 If preferences are both transitive and complete, the relationship between preference can be described by a utility function.
 This is because the axioms allow for preferences to be ordered into one equivalent ordering with no preference cycles.
-Maximising utility does not imply maximise happiness, rather it is an optimisation of the available options based on an individual’s preferences.
+Maximising utility does not imply maximise happiness, rather it is an optimisation of the available options based on an individual's preferences.
 The so-called Expected Utility Theory (EUT), which was introduced by John von Neumann and Oskar Morgenstern in 1944, explains that so long as an agent's preferences over risky options follow a set of axioms, then he is maximizing the expected value of a utility function.
+In utility theory, preference relates to decision makers' attitudes towards rewards and hazards.
+The specific varieties are classified into three categories: 1) risk-averse, that is, equal gains and losses, with investors participating when the loss probability is less than 50%; 2) the risk-taking kind, which is the polar opposite of type 1); 3) Relatively risk-neutral, in the sense that the introduction of risk has no clear association with the decision maker's choice.